patching...

 The deals means job security through at least 2020 to Boeing workers in the area.

-Boeing just sealed the deal on a government-to-government $30 billion arms negotiation with Saudi Arabia that promises to have a significant impact on the City of Hazelwood at the company's Defense, Space and Security sector with a base here in city limits.
+Boeing just sealed the deal on a government-to-government $30 billion arms negotiation with Saudi Arabia that promises to have a significant impact on the at the company's Defense, Space and Security sector with a base here in city limits.

 The agreement calls for Boeing to build 84 new F-15 fighter jets in addition to upgrading five dozen F-15s the company delivered to the Saudi Arabia government in a 1992 transaction worth $9 billion, according to Bloomberg.